 Data for 2015 through 2017 shows the dropout rate was 0%.
-However, for 2017-2018, the district's dropout rate increased to 1.3%.
-As compared to the state's average dropout rate of roughly 2.0%, NSISD feels secure in current practices that are in place to increase retention rates and student's success until graduation.
-The number of students at NSISD entering ninth grade and graduating four years later or at a 5-year extended longitudinal rate has decreased slightly from 100% in 2017 to 97.9% in 2018.
-This decrease in graduation rate is still well below both the regional and statewide graduation rates.
+However, for 2017-2018, the district's dropout rate increased to 1.3% and reducing to .7% in 2018-2019.
+As compared to the state's average dropout rate of roughly 1.9%, NSISD feels secure in current practices that are in place to increase retention rates and student's success until graduation.
+The number of students at NSISD entering ninth grade and graduating four years later or at a 5-year extended longitudinal rate has increased slightly from 97.9% in 2018 to 100% in 2019.
+This increase in graduation rate is approximately 10% above both regional and statewide graduation rates.